Rural real estate guidance

 Your duty of care to a customer (purchaser) is less than the fiduciary obligation you owe to a client (vendor) because you are not contractually bound to the customer as you are with a client.
 However, you must not act in any way that is likely to cause the customer harm or fail to mention something that the customer should be made aware of.

-Rule 6.4 of The Real Estate Agents Act (Professional Conduct and Client Care) Rules 2012 (Code of Conduct) provides a benchmark that applies to both clients and customers:
+Rule 6.4 of the Real Estate Agents Act (Professional Conduct and Client Care) Rules 2012 (Code of Conduct) [PDF, 208 KB] provides a benchmark that applies to both clients and customers:

 A licensee must not mislead a customer or client, nor provide false information, nor withhold information that should by law or in fairness be provided to a customer or client.